 For a better experience, click the icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Previously, she has worked with organizations including Copenhagenize, Project for Public Spaces, and City ID to bring humanist philosophy and practice into city planning and design.
 She was the co-founder of the Women Led Cities Initiative, a Knight Foundation funded series of working conferences in 2018-2019 aiming to explore and advocate for the role of women in urbanism.
 Her work can be found in popular contexts such as Next City, as well as academic journals including Urban Geography and the Journal of Urbanism.
-She was recently named to BBC’s 100 Women list and invited to speak at the annual event on the future of cities and women.
+She was recently named to BBC’s 100 Women list and invited to speak at the annual event in London on the future of cities and women.